-GradStart will support Enterprise Ireland SME client companies to hire up to two graduates per year.
+GradStart will support Enterprise Ireland SME client companies to hire up to three graduates per year.
 The initiative will support graduate placement across all disciplines and sectors.

 Irish SMEs, which are client companies of Enterprise Ireland, deliver significant economic benefits to Ireland and are crucial to the long-term sustainability of the Irish economy.
 These companies are flexible, innovative and ambitious, led by highly skilled, creative and hard-working entrepreneurs.
 Some of the most interesting graduate opportunities exist in Irish companies.

 GRADSTART is designed to connect graduates with dynamic Irish SMEs.
 The placement is 24 months in duration, during which you will receive a salary from your host company.
 This salary is negotiated between you and your host company.
 While completing this 24 month placement you will complete a project defined by the company that will link to the role you have been assigned.
 During your placement, you will be assigned an in-company mentor to work with you on this project In addition to working with you on your assigned project, this mentor will be there to support you in your development within the company.

 The programme will benefit you by providing you with:

 - Excellent placement opportunities in dynamic and ambitious Irish companies

 - The opportunity to develop and use a broader range of skills